UK Holocaust Memorial & Learning Centre

 Technical Info +

-Accordingly, visitors approaching the Memorial will see a subtle grass landform with only the tips of the Memorial’s fins bristling in the distance, its design providing a sense of intrigue encouragement and desire for visitors to find out more.
+Visitors approaching the Memorial will see a subtle grass landform with only the tips of the Memorial’s fins bristling in the distance.
+Its design stimulates a sense of curiosity and intrigue where visitors are encouraged to explore further into the memorial.

 Following an international competition, Adjaye Associates, Ron Arad Architects and Gustafson Porter + Bowman were selected unanimously as the winning team.
 The jury included the UK’s Secretary of State for Communities and Local Government, the Mayor of London, the Chief Rabbi as well as first and second generation Holocaust survivors and architecture and design experts.